Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * loading spinners might get stuck if some rapid mounting & clicking is done, probably should cancel the request when unmounted or have timeout to reset the loading values

-* /reviews page has a lot of bugs, missing things and god ugly styles
+* /reviews has probably bugs, missing things and styling issues

 * the UI might get awkward if you have bigger screen than my Mac's 1440x828 and different screen than Retina